Emily Martin (anthropologist)

-Emily Martin (born 1944) is a sinologist, anthropologist, and feminist.
-Currently, she is a professor of socio-cultural anthropology at New York University.
-She received her undergraduate degree from the University of Michigan and her PhD degree from Cornell University in 1971.
+Emily Martin (born 1944) is an American anthropologist.
+She is a professor emerita of socio-cultural anthropology at New York University.
+She received her undergraduate degree from the University of Michigan in 1966 and her PhD from Cornell University in 1971.
 Before 1984, she published works under the name of Emily Martin Ahern.

 Career

+Teaching and academic work

-After earning a Ph.D. in anthropology, Martin was on the faculty of the University of California, Irvine and Yale University.
+After earning a PhD in anthropology, Martin was on the faculty of the University of California, Irvine and Yale University.
 In 1974, she joined the faculty of Johns Hopkins University and held the position of Mary Elizabeth Garrett Professor of Arts and Sciences between 1981 and 1994.
 She was a professor at Princeton University from 1994 to 2001 before accepting a position as professor at New York University.

-In 2019, she was awarded the prestigious Vega Medal by the Swedish Society for Anthropology and Geography in recognition of her signal contributions to anthropology.
-In the same year she was also awarded the J.D.
-Bernal Prize by the Society for Social Studies of Science.
+Martin was the founding editor of the journal Anthropology Now.
+In 2019, she was awarded the Vega Medal by the Swedish Society for Anthropology and Geography in recognition of her contributions to anthropology.
+In the same year she was also awarded the John Desmond Bernal Prize by the Society for Social Studies of Science.

 Sinology

-Martin's work on sinology focused on topics both in Mainland China and Taiwan.
-These topics included Chinese religion and rituals, architecture, politics, traditional Chinese medicine, Chinese women's culture, Chinese rural culture, and Chinese lineages and genealogies.
+Martin's work on sinology focused on topics both in Mainland China and Taiwan, including religion, architecture, politics, traditional Chinese medicine, women, rural culture, and genealogies.